h-shib/visualize_titanic_data/README.md

 # visualize_titanic_data

 ## Summary
 Visualization that shows passenger information between those passengers who survived and those who died.
-Using d3.js and dimple.js.
+There was strong tendency that females and rich people were more likely to be survived.
+They must be rescued for the first priority.
+I used d3.js and dimple.js to help description.

 ## Design